Terbinafine: Side effects

-In 2015 physicians reported that a patient with an MTHFR enzyme mutation (specifically the C677T variant) had developed an adverse reaction to Lamisil (headache, fatigue, and dizziness).
-Genetic testing revealed the MTHFR C677T mutation.
-It was noted that Lamisil interferes with the methylation cycle and that this can cause side effects in individuals with the MTHFR C677T mutation.

 Pharmacology

 Like other allylamines, terbinafine inhibits ergosterol synthesis by inhibiting squalene epoxidase, an enzyme that catalyzes the conversion of squalene to lanosterol.
 In fungi, lanosterol is then converted to ergosterol; in humans, lanosterol becomes cholesterol.
 However, as fungi and animals diverged around 1.1 billion years ago - there is enough difference in this enzyme that terbinafine preferentially binds fungal squalene epoxidase, making it selective for inhibiting ergosterol production in fungi without significantly affecting cholesterol production in mammals.
 This is thought to fatally disrupt the fungal cell membrane.

 Terbinafine is highly lipophilic and tends to accumulate in hair, skin, nails, and fat cells.
 This accumulation results in therapeutic levels of terbinafine even after 80 days following one week treatment of 250 mg/day.
-Different dosing schedules have been proposed such as 500 mg/day for one week or 250 mg/day for two weeks each followed by a drug-free period of three or two weeks, totaling 3 months of treatment including the drug-free periods.
-Such intermittent dosing schedules appear to be as effective as continuous regimens.

 Chemistry

 Terbinafine hydrochloride is a white crystalline powder that is freely soluble in methanol and dichloromethane, soluble in ethanol, and slightly soluble in water.

-Terbinafine is produced from olefin metathesis of 1,3-dichloropropene and neohexene followed by reaction with N-methyl-1-naphthalenemethanamine.
+Terbinafine is produced by coupling of 3,3-dimethyl-1-butyne (tert-butylacetylene) with acrolein as a key step, followed by coupling of the product of that reaction, 6,6-dimethylhept-1-en-4-yn-3-ol, with N-methyl-1-naphthalenemethanamine.
+Multiple patents and publication to alternate syntheses are available.

 Despite its name it does not contain terbium.

 History

 Terbinafine first became available in Europe in 1991 and in the United States in 1996.
 The U.S. Food and Drug Administration has approved the first generic versions of prescription Lamisil (terbinafine hydrochloride) tablets.
-The remaining patent or exclusivity for Lamisil expired on June 30, 2007.
+The remaining patent or exclusivity for Lamisil expired on 30 June 2007.

-On September 28, 2007, the FDA stated that terbinafine is a new treatment approved for use by children age four and up.
-The antifungal granules can be sprinkled on a child's food to treat ringworm of the scalp, tinea capitis.
+On 28 September 2007, the FDA stated that terbinafine is now approved for use by children age four and up.
+The antifungal granules can be sprinkled on a child's food to treat scalp fungus.

 In the United States the price in 1999 was $547 for a 12-week course; this fell to $10 by 2015, after the patent had expired.